Jewish Studies The Druze Community in Israel

 General Overviews

-Armanet 2018 offers a new perspective on the cultural dynamics surrounding the Druze holy book.
-Betts 1990 and Firro 1992 provides a comprehensive historical review of the Druze religion and society in the Middle-East.
+Betts 1988 and Firro 1992 provides a comprehensive historical review of the Druze faith and society in the Middle East.
 In the author’s second book, Firro 1999 offers a historical review of the Druze community within the Israeli polity.
 Atashe 1995 supplements the information on the Druze community in Israel.
+This was expanded with Hazran 2018 to discuss the Druze attempts to become an organic part of the regional milieu.
 The earlier Ben-Dor 1979 compares the Druze of Israel with Lebanon and Syria.
-Smooha 1978 focuses on the different social cleavages in Israeli society and polity, including the Druze.
 One of the major issues regarding the Druze is whether it is a sect of Islam or a separate religion.
-Firro 2011 claims that the Druze faith was influenced much more by Sufism than by Sunni or Shiʿite beliefs, and in any case is not an Islamic sect.
+Firro 2011 claims that the Druze faith was influenced much more by Sufism than by Sunni or Shiʿite beliefs, and, in any case, it is not an Islamic sect.
 Nisan 2010 continues the same argument by suggesting that the Druze faith is a separate religion from Islam.
-Obeid 2006, on the contrary, claims that the Druze faith emerged from Islam, however it disconnected from Islam and dynamic spiritual process based on freedom of choice.
-In the movie “Fog,” Halabi 2013 presents stories of reincarnation of the soul after death, which is considered as the most significant aspect in differentiating between the Druze and other religions.
-Alaʾmama provides a closer look at society, religion, and culture in Druze localities as well as biographic entries on Druze religious leaders.
+Obeid 2006, on the contrary, claims that the Druze faith emerged from Islam, however it disconnected from mainstream Islam and it is a dynamic spiritual process based on freedom of choice.
+In the movie Fog, Halabi 2013 presents stories of reincarnation of the soul after death, which is considered as the most significant aspect in differentiating between the Druze and major Islamic sects and other religions.
+Alaʾmama provides a closer look at society, religion, and culture in Druze localities as well as biographical entries on Druze religious leaders.

 • Alaʾmama.